 Bion 2G systems can remove up to 95% of the nutrients in the effluent, reduce greenhouse gases by 90%, and virtually eliminate ammonia emissions, as well as pathogens in the waste stream.
 Bion’s 3G system performance will exceed that.
 The system can be configured in a variety of ways (based on the needs and economics of the location) to separate and aggregate the various components of the waste stream to produce renewable energy and byproducts, such as organic fertilizer products and soil amendments.

 Bion can achieve verified nutrient reductions at a fraction of the cost of traditional alternatives, such as point source treatment and storm water projects.
 Unlike most agricultural or other non-point source reductions, Bion’s can be measured and quantified, just like a point source.
 Bion’s technology is the only one at this time approved to generate verified nutrient reductions from wet livestock waste – dairy, beef, and swine – that can be used as a qualified offset to EPA nutrient reduction mandates.

 Screenshots from Bion’s SCADA system demonstrate the real-time monitoring and control that enables the certification of verified credits.

 Nutrients recovered from the waste stream become the basis for by-products, like organic fertilizers and potentially feed products.
-Cellulosic solids can be used to produce renewable energy.
+Cellulosic solids or methane production can be used to produce renewable energy.
 Water is available for a number of purposes, depending on the level of treatment.
 Recovering these assets improves overall farm-sustainability and the byproduct revenues help offset both operating and implementation costs.

 Bion’s 2G platform is protected by seven U.S. patents, and six international patents, with applications pending in the EU, New Zealand, Mexico, Brazil, Argentina and Australia.
 There is no other known cost-effective technology that provides Bion’s level of treatment of wet livestock waste.